janeczku/go-dnsmasq/README.md

 ### Features

 * Automatically set upstream `nameservers` and `search` domains from resolv.conf
-* Automatically set go-dnsmasq as primary nameserver for the host it is running on
+* Insert itself into the host's /etc/resolv.conf on start
-* Serve static records from a hostsfile
+* Serve static A/AAAA records from a hostsfile
-* Provide DNS answer caching
+* Provide DNS response caching
 * Replicate the `search` domain treatment not supported by `musl-libc` based Linux distributions
 * Configure stubzones (different nameserver for specific domains)
 * Round-robin of DNS records